arunashivaniir/JavaScript-notes/README.md

 # JavaScript-notes
-My daily progress in learning javascript for developing and securing the backend of websites.
+My daily progress in learning avascript for developing and securing the backend of websites.

-This is a test.
-learnn goo!!!